 In 1952, Lipton Tea company patented the so-called "flo-thru" bag, which has four sides instead of two and which was intended for those who were brewing in mugs rather than small teacups.
 Like the pyramid bag, this style of tea bag encourages more water to flow through the tea leaves and produces a faster-infusing, stronger brew.

 Amidst heavy marketing, Tetley launched the round tea bag in 1992.
 It was more of a visual change than a functional one.

-In recent years, so-called 'tea socks' have become popular amongst some full-leaf tea drinkers.
-These are not a tea bag in the true sense of the word but are large, tea-bag-like infusers which are made of similar materials and which are disposable.
+In recent years, so-called "tea socks" have become popular amongst some full-leaf tea drinkers.
+These are not a tea bag in the true sense of the word but are large, tea-bag-like infusers that are made of similar materials and which are disposable.
 They can be filled with the leaves of your choice and then folded, clipped or tied shut for infusing, then removed and thrown away after the tea is brewed.

 Quality Tea Bags

 Many tea connoisseurs take offense to the use of tea bags.
 The reasons are threefold.

 Firstly, tea bags restrict the amount of space that tea leaves have in which to unfurl during the steeping process.
 This means that whole-leaf teas will likely release only some of their flavor and nutrients into the cup or pot and that much of the nuance and benefit found in high-quality tea will be lost when it is steeped in a tea bag.